Forced labour under German rule during World War II: Forced workers

 homosexuals, criminals, political dissidents, communists, Jews, the homeless and anyone the regime wanted out of the way.
 During World War II the Nazis operated several categories of Arbeitslager (labour camps) for different categories of inmates.
 Prisoners in Nazi labour camps were worked to death on short rations in lethal conditions, or killed if they became unable to work.
 Many died as a direct result of forced labour under the Nazis.

 After the invasion of Poland, Polish Jews over the age of 12 and Poles over the age of 12 living in the General Government territory were subject to forced labor.
 Historian Jan Gross estimates that "no more than 15 percent" of Polish workers volunteered to go to work in Germany.
 In 1942, all non-Germans living in the General Government were subject to forced labor.

 The largest number of labour camps held civilians forcibly abducted in the occupied countries (see Łapanka) to provide labour in the German war industry, repair bombed railroads and bridges, or work on farms.
 Manual labour was in high demand, as much of the work that today would be done with machines was still done by hand in the 1930s and 1940s, such as digging, material handling, or machining.
 As the war progressed, the use of slave labour increased massively.
 Prisoners of war and civilian "undesirables" were brought in from occupied territories.
 Millions of Jews, Slavs and other conquered peoples were used as slave labourers by German corporations including Thyssen, Krupp, IG Farben, Bosch, Daimler-Benz, Demag, Henschel, Junkers, Messerschmitt, Siemens, and Volkswagen, not to mention the German subsidiaries of foreign firms, such as Fordwerke (a subsidiary of Ford Motor Company) and Adam Opel AG (a subsidiary of General Motors) among others.
 Once the war had begun, the foreign subsidiaries were seized and nationalized by the Nazi-controlled German state, and work conditions deteriorated, as they did throughout German industry.
 About 12 million forced labourers, most of whom were Eastern Europeans, were employed in the German war economy inside Nazi Germany during the war.
-The German need for slave labour grew to the point that even children were kidnapped as labor, in an operation called the Heu-Aktion.
+The German need for slave labour grew to the point that even children were kidnapped as labour, in an operation called the Heu-Aktion.

 More than 2,000 German companies profited from slave labour during the Nazi era, including Deutsche Bank and Siemens.